Sell Pictures Online: The Ultimate Step-by-Step Guide

 10 images x 3 licenses sold of each at $1 = $30

-This example is highly flawed though.
-What would usually happen is that you’d find a few images that you upload bring you all the sales and others bring you very little or maybe no sales.
-Uploading many images increases your chances of finding that “winning” image.
-So a more realistic example could be something like:
+This example is highly flawed, though.
+What usually happens is, you’d find a few images that you upload bring you all the sales, while others bring you very few or possibly zero sales.

 1 image x 0 licenses sold at $1 = $0

-10 images uploaded:
+With 10 images uploaded:

 6 images sell nothing = $0